-Initial analysis (to end of tertiary analysis phase) is completed within a 2-week turnaround time (TAT) at both SCs.

-Preliminary clinical reports are typically available 7-8 weeks after raw data is uploaded to the Gateway.
+Initial analysis (to end of tertiary analysis phase) is completed within a 2-week turnaround time (TAT).
+Preliminary clinical reports are typically available 8 weeks after raw data is uploaded to the Gateway.
 All variants included in clinical reports are confirmed by Sanger sequencing.
 CSs may request additional Sanger sequencing of variants identified during their analysis.
-Sanger sequencing is performed by the SCs.
-The SCs Sanger confirm up to 8 variants per case.
-Unused Sanger confirmations may be distributed among each CS's case cohort (e.g., 25 cases = up to 200 Sanger confirmed variants).
-The turnaround time for final clinical reports depends on the timing of CS data analysis.
+Sanger sequencing is performed by the SC.
+The SC can Sanger confirm up to 8 variants per case.
+The turnaround time for final clinical reports depends on the timing of CS data analysis but will be 4-6 weeks from receipt of the CS's additional variants.
+Please note that TAT may sometimes be delayed depending on the complexity of Sanger primer design for certain genes, particularly those not encountered before in the sequencing core.